 Much of what makes Android such a great operating system for the best Android phones is how Google can leverage machine learning to anticipate our next move or to study and learn our habits.
 A machine can't really learn (yet).
 Still, computers are excellent at recognizing repeating patterns, and once a way to figure out those patterns is found, predictions can be used to make things flow faster and use fewer resources.

-This is great, but the idea of your phone sending detail about every little thing you do to a server somewhere to be analyzed is a bit creepy.
-That's why it's imperative to do as much of the "learning" as possible right on your device and do it in a way that the data it collects as well as what it "learns" stays on your device.
+This is great, but the idea of your phone sending details about every little thing you do to a server somewhere to be analyzed is a bit creepy.
+That's why it's imperative to do as much of the "learning" as possible right on your device and do it in a way that the data it collects and what it "learns" stays on your device.
 That's where Android 12's Private Compute Core comes into play.

-The Private Compute Core unifies existing features with a space inside your phone that's dedicated to storing data separately from anything else but also can expose pertinent data to the operating system when needed.
-For example, when you enable Live Caption, the software that "listens" to your audio stream and translates it into text in real-time should never do that in a way that could expose that audio stream to anyone else.
-With a safe space of its own to work in, it can process the data then return the result to the system so it can present you with the captions you were looking for.
+The Private Compute Core unifies existing features with a space inside your phone dedicated to storing data separately from anything else.
+It can expose pertinent data to the operating system when needed.
+So, for example, when you enable Live Caption, the software that "listens" to your audio stream and translates it into text in real-time should never do that in a way that could expose that audio stream to anyone else.
+Instead, with a safe space of its own to work in, it can process the data then return the result to the system so it can present you with the captions you were looking for.

 The space allotted for the Private Compute Core is much like the space allocated for biometric data.
 It's there, and the operating system can see the space it takes, but the rules for data going in and out are very strict.
 Nothing is foolproof, but this design is very secure, which means your private data has a higher chance to stay private.

 The Private Compute Core is another part of Android 12 that shows Google is committed to making Android more privacy-conscious.
 Of course, Android isn't quite there yet when it comes to protecting all of our data, but steps like this are in the right direction, and we can't wait to learn what other features Google will use the Private Compute Core to process.